 Her reactions to his behavior and her inability to forgive sadly indicate that she’s carrying around some unresolved hurt, which in turn colors her perceptions and experience of love.
-For instance, she believes that men will always mistreat her; she isn’t consciously aware that she harbors this belief, but I gleaned as much from our conversations.

 This post is for her (and others holding on to hurt) to explain what forgiveness is, why it’s crucial in healing from heartbreak, and how to develop it.

 What is forgiveness?

 The term “forgiveness” often invokes the image of a divine act that benefits the wrongdoer by relieving them of their guilt.
 But as Wikipedia correctly explains, it is in fact an intentional and voluntary process by which the forgiver undergoes a change in feelings and attitude regarding an offense and lets go of negative feelings.
 As such, the focus is very much on restoring peace to the forgiver’s life.
 It’s not about becoming friends with the wrongdoer, taking them back into one’s life, or even excusing them for their behavior.